jaroslav-zukov/genome-assembly-notes/content/index.md

 ## Plan of action
 1. Verify assumptions
 2. Construct the theoretical solution and build the proof of concept
-	1. Find a distance function for finding overlaps from DFT transformed waves
+	1. Create a distance function for finding overlaps from DFT transformed waves
+		1. somehow leverage the regularity of the trig functions
+		2. differentiate between prefix and postfix overlaps
 	2. Research how exactly can we apply [[GIRG]]s - theoretical solution
 		1. encoding of $\mathbb{R}^n$ into the graph with the distance function
 		2. finding the most probable graphs